hyunnna/hyunnna.github.io/about.md

 I made my own blog!
 welcome everyone :>
-and my name is HyunHwa Jung!
+and my name is **HyunHwa Jung**!

 I'm 21 years old.
 I like to go outside and take pictures and I love all of cute things.

-I applied Centrarium theme made by [Ben Centra][bencentra]
+I applied Centrarium theme made by Ben Centra

 This page is good place to write my learning.
 I will post my blog and day life. :)